Â

 What kind of practices are included?

-Do I need any prior experience with somatic work?
+Do I need experience with somatic work?

 What if I start and lose motivation?